tanavrielle123/bioinformatics-foundations/README.md

 # bioinformatics-foundations
-Learning-focused bioinformatics analyses using real biological data, with emphasis on gene expression, visualisation, and biological interpretation.

-# Bioinformatics Foundations
 This repository documents my learning and practice in basic bioinformatics analysis.

+The focus of this repository is on understanding biological data, performing basic analysis, and interpreting results in a biological context.

 ## Focus areas
 - Gene expression data